 Feedbacks from the experts showed that the immediate availability of a real prototype is effective in reducing the lead time and improving the part quality.

 The test case

-The impact of rapid prototyping in the design process and methodologies and the practical implications of coupling prototyping techniques with parametric design tools, can be pointed out only experimenting a complete design process on a significant test case.
+The impact of rapid prototyping in the design process and methodologies and the practical implications of coupling prototyping techniques with parametric design tools can be pointed out only experimenting with a complete design process on a significant test case.
 Therefore, we looked for a mechanical part or component satisfying the following criteria:

 - it should come from the industrial world, in order to work with a real problem;

 - it should exhibit a reasonable morphological complexity in order both to generalize the results and to ensure the feasibility of a complete parametric model with current technologies;